loda-lang/loda-programs/programs/oeis/list5.md

 * [A251260](http://oeis.org/A251260) ([L22 program](251/A251260.asm)): Expansion of (1 + 2*x + x^2 + x^3) / ((1 - x^2)^2 * (1 - x^3) * (1 - x^4)) in powers of x.
 * [A251269](http://oeis.org/A251269) ([L41 program](251/A251269.asm)): Number of (2+1) X (n+1) 0..1 arrays with no 2 X 2 subblock having x11-x00 less than x10-x01.
 * [A251418](http://oeis.org/A251418) ([L12 program](251/A251418.asm)): Floor((n^2+7n-23)/14).
+* [A251421](http://oeis.org/A251421) ([L11 program](251/A251421.asm)): Number of length n+2 0..1 arrays with the sum of the maximum minus twice the median plus the minimum of adjacent triples multiplied by some arrangement of +-1 equal to zero.
 * [A251599](http://oeis.org/A251599) ([L13 program](251/A251599.asm)): Centers of rows of the triangular array formed by the natural numbers.
 * [A251610](http://oeis.org/A251610) ([L16 program](251/A251610.asm)): Determinants of the spiral knots S(4,k,(1,1,1)).
 * [A251630](http://oeis.org/A251630) ([L08 program](251/A251630.asm)): Column sums of the n X n square array filled with numbers from 1 to n^2, row by row, from left to right.